GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 - Post it on your official website (preferably in a dedicated Security Advisories section).
 A machine-parsable format should be available to facilitate the discovery and processing of vulnerabilities.
 This can be achieved with open source tool such as vulnerability-lookup.

 - Publish it via your project’s blog or news section.
-If appropriate, share on forums or community channels where users gather.

 - For open source projects, you might also use your source repository’s advisory features (e.g. GitHub Security Advisory) which can send alerts to users of the project.

-Ensure that once published, the advisory remains available indefinitely for reference (don’t take down old advisories; they serve as a historical security record).
+Ensure that once published, the advisory remains available indefinitely for reference.
+Don’t take down old advisories; they serve as a historical security record.

 -